5T33Z0/OC-Little-Translated/F_Desktop_EFIs/README.md

 - Open the config.plist in a Plist Editor to find additional info.
 - View Device Properties to check the included Framebuffer-Patches.
 Usually, 2 versions are included: one for using the iGPU for driving a Display and a 2nd one for using the iGPU for computational tasks only.
 - Depending on your hardware configuration (CPU, Mainboard, Peripherals) you may have to add more SSDT Hotpatches and/or Kexts.
+- Reference Dortania's OpenCore Install Guide for your CPU family if you are uncertain about certain settings.

 ## Included Configs